Introduction

-cwt.md # shared context for all jobs (you write this)
+context.md # shared project context (you write this)

 deploy/